umbraco/UmbracoDocs/13/umbraco-cms/reference/scheduling.md

 The Ignored notification is published when a background job's scheduled is triggered, but of the Umbraco runtime checks prevents it from running.

 This notification is there to support low-level debugging of background jobs to ascertain why they are / are not running.
 As the runtime checks include runtime state readiness, this event may be triggered during the install phase.
-Any notification handlers associated with this notification should **ALSO** conduct their own checks before relying on Umbraco services, including database access.
+Any notification handlers associated with this notification should **also** conduct their own checks before relying on Umbraco services, including database access.

 ### Executing / Executed / Failed

 These notifications will be triggered in pairs depending on the success / failure of the job itself.
-The executing notification is triggered before the job is run, while the executed / failed notification is triggered after the job completes or in the catch block if it fails.
+The executing notification is triggered before the job is run.
+The executed notification is triggered after the job completes.
+The failed notification is triggered from the catch block if an exception is thrown.

 For **successful** job runs, the following notifications will be published: